ESG

 calendar year

-R122 million invested in training and development (FY24)
+R118 million invested in training and development (FY25)

-Our board is ultimately responsible for sustainability governance in the group and delegates the oversight and monitoring of sustainability matters to specific board committees namely the sustainability, social and ethics committee, the human capital and remuneration committee and the audit and risk committee.
-The following group committees and teams have accountability for various areas of sustainability: the KAP executive committee, the divisional executive committees and the relevant operational management teams within our divisions.
-Where necessary, experts on specific areas of sustainability are consulted, for example, on climate change.
+Our board is ultimately responsible for sustainability governance in the group and delegates the oversight and monitoring of sustainability matters to specific board committees, namely the sustainability, social and ethics committee, the human capital and remuneration committee and the audit and risk committee.
+The following group committees and teams have accountability for various areas of sustainability: the KAP Exco, the divisional Excos and the relevant divisional operational management teams.
+Where necessary, experts are consulted on specific areas of sustainability, for example, on climate change.

 KAP corporate services executives regularly update the board on sustainability matters and external stakeholder views, bearing in mind the diverse nature of sustainability within the group.